catalyst/moodle-tool_forcedcache/README.md

 ```
 $CFG->tool_forcedcache_config_path = 'path/to/config.json';
 ```
 If this is not supplied, the plugin will default to `config.json` inside of the plugin directory.
+The default is not a valid production path and this file should only serve as an example.
+Please move this file outside the [dirroot](https://moodle.org/mod/glossary/showentry.php?eid=20&displayformat=dictionary) directory.
 Once the path is decided on, the configuration can be viewed.
 See [Debugging](#debugging) for more information.

 Step 4: Configure the cache settings